VE7BQH 6m Antenna Comparison Table

 Over the last quarter century, antenna performance has improved dramatically.
 Thanks to the development of computer modeling software, antennas can now be designed to provide excellent results.
 Many older antennas are still in use around the world that were built using less sophisticated techniques.
-A number of 6m operators have wondered if it is time to upgrade their antenna systems.
+A number of 6m operators have wondered if it is time to upgrade their antenna systems, especially in view of the poor solar cycle and increased number of worldwide EME contacts being made by smaller stations.

 Lionel Edwards, VE7BQH, is well known for his pioneering work in EME and his knowledge of antenna design.
 His comparison table of 2m antenna designs has been a valuable resource for weak signal enthusiasts on that band.
-The recent increase in larger antennas for this band, along with the growth of interest in 6m EME, has resulted in many requests for such a table.
+The recent increase in larger antennas for this band, along with the growth of interest in 6m EME, has resulted in many requests for such a 6m antenna comparison table, too.
 Lionel now has generously put together a table comparing a number of popular 6m antennas to help guide Magic Band operators on antenna decisions.
 This table was painstakingly prepared to include the free space gain of each yagi with respect to a dipole, the optimum and 75% of optimum stacking distances for both two and four yagis and resulting gain figures, and the SWR of a single antenna 150 kHz from the design frequency.
-The SWR value provides an indicator of the "Q" of the antenna, and how likely it is to be affected by rain, ice and snow; the narrower the bandwidth of the antenna, the more susceptible it is to such detuning by the weather.
-Please join with me in thanking Lionel for graciously agreeing to undertake the very laborious challenge of preparing such a table.
+The SWR value provides an indicator of the "Q" of the antenna, and how likely it is to be affected by rain, ice and snow; the narrower the bandwidth of the antenna, the more susceptible it is to such de-tuning by the weather.
+Please join with me in thanking Lionel for graciously agreeing to undertake the very laborious challenge of preparing these tables.

-This chart also includes antennas for 2m.
+The above chart also includes antennas for other bands (you can select between 2m, 6m or 70cm by clicking on the appropriate tab shown at the bottom of the workbook).
 If you do not have Microsoft EXCEL, this chart can be viewed using either of the following free viewers:

 The antenna is the most important part of your station - pay it the attention it deserves!
 If you are on a limited budget, it is far better to invest your money in a high performance antenna and low loss feedline, than on an expensive radio.
 Good luck and DX!